 The Grand Rapids Griffins completely dominated the second period, outshooting the Wolves 23-8 in the middle frame.
 Yes, the Griffins had 23 shots in the period.

-The Wolves committed two penalities in the period.
+The Wolves committed two penalties in the period.
 Chicago killed off a David Warsofsky tripping penalty at the 3:04 mark and later saw Tanner Jeannot take a hooking penalty at the 18:51 mark.

 The Wolves entered the second intermission being outshot 31-16, but thanks to Mrazek's 30 saves, the Wolves maintained the lead.